High level excursion set geometry for non-Gaussian infinitely divisible random fields: Smooth infinitely divisible random fields and regular variation

 We now consider infinitely divisible random fields of the form

-where $(S, {\mathcal S})$ is a measurable space and $\mu$ is an \idrm\ on $S$ with characteristics defined below.
-(We refer you to \cite{rajput:rosinski:1989} for more information on \idrm s and stochastic integrals with respect to these measures.
-See also the forthcoming monograph \cite{rosinski:samorodnitsky:BOOK} for a more complete account.)
+where $(S, {\mathcal S})$ is a measurable space and $\mu$ is an infinitely divisible random measure on $S$ with characteristics defined below.
+(We refer you to \cite{rajputrosinski1989} for more information on infinitely divisible random measure s and stochastic integrals with respect to these measures.)